WPManageNinja/paymattic-docs/docs/global-settings/how-to-configure-cloudflare-turnstile-with-paymattic.md

 ## Configuring Cloudflare Turnstile

-To learn how to configure Cloudflare Turnstile with Paymattic, follow the steps with the screenshots below –

 First, go to **Settings** from the Paymattic Navbar and click the **Turnstile** (beta) tab from the left sidebar.